Getting Started at Carnegie Mellon

 Your Andrew account is the key to access many of the university’s computing services such as online enrollment applications, including Student Information Online, computing clusters, and email.
 You will receive instructions from your department on how to retrieve your Andrew userID and set your password.
 Please email firstname.lastname@example.org with any questions.

 Student Information Online (SIO)

 SIO is a secure site where you can find important, personalized information, including student account invoices and activity, financial aid status/eligibility, grades and QPA, and course schedule.
-Within SIO, you can register for classes and make modifications to course schedules, update contact information, enroll in Online Banking, authorize friends and family to receive invoices, request enrollment verifications, and much more.
+Within SIO, you can register for classes and make modifications to course schedules, update contact information, enroll in Online Banking, authorize another individual to receive invoices, request enrollment verifications, and much more.
 To begin using SIO, log in with your Andrew User ID and password.
-When you first log in, be sure to update your information under the My Info tab.
+When you first log in, be sure to update your contact information under the My Info tab.

 Your ID Card is your official Carnegie Mellon photo identification.
 It is your access to campus buildings, athletic facilities and the Port Authority Transit system.
 You must have an ID Card as a graduate student.

 - Submit your photograph via the ID Photo Submission Application by July 15.

 - You will receive your ID Card upon arrival.
 If you do not receive your ID Card from your department, visit The HUB, located on the lower level of Warner Hall, during business hours to receive it.

 - If you did not submit your photo online, visit The HUB with your own photo or to have your photo taken.